dshanske/indieweb-post-kinds/readme.txt

  * **Article** - traditional long form content - a post with an explicit post name(title)
  * **Note** - short content - a post with just plain content (also the default)
- * **Photo** - image or photo post - a post with an embedded image as its primary focus
+ * **Photo** - image or photo post - a post with an embedded image as its primary focus.
+This uses either the featured image or attached images

 = The Response Kinds =